marijnh/Eloquent-JavaScript/20_node.md

 Exploring a directory is a branching process.
 You can do it either by using a recursive function or by keeping an array of work (files that still need to be explored).
 To find the files in a directory, you can call `readdir` or `readdirSync`.
 Note the strange capitalization—Node's file system function naming is loosely based on standard Unix functions, such as `readdir`, that are all lowercase, but then it adds `Sync` with a capital letter.

-To go from a filename read with `readdir` to a full path name, you have to combine it with the name of the directory, either putting `sep` from `node:path` between them, or using `join` from that same package.
+To go from a filename read with `readdir` to a full path name, you have to combine it with the name of the directory, either putting `sep` from `node:path` between them, or using the `join` function from that same package.

 hint}}